-You've chosen a date.
-You've booked your venue.
+You've got your date.
+You've booked a venue.
 Excitement levels are HIGH.
 Now feels like the time to start spreading the news far and wide about when the big day will be.
 You may choose to do this by chatting with your intended guests.
 Or, you may choose to do this with the first little piece of your wedding stationery.

 It's important to be clear about who you are sending a save the date to and to follow through with a formal invitation.
 The general assumption will be that you intend to invite this person to the whole day, rather than just the evening reception.
-Whilst the save the dates themselves don't tend to include guests names, you can address the envelope to your intended guests.
+Whilst the save the dates themselves don't tend to include guest's names, you can address the envelope to your intended guests.
 This can preempt any assumptions and give a clear indication of who in each household you intend to invite.
 On that note, it's a good idea to include any plus ones on the envelope too (eg. "Ms Naughton and Guest") so that your guests can be clear about who to involve in accommodation and/or travel arrangements.

 Realistically you can do this as soon as you've booked your venue.
 But between 12 months and 6 months before your wedding day is best.
 With 9 months before being the ideal.
-This allows time for your guests to book any travel required, get days off work, arrange childcare if needed and save for the event (especially important for destination weddings or guests coming from afar).
-If you have guests travelling from the other side of the world, you could perhaps give them a verbal heads up as soon as the venue is booked but before the save the dates are sent out to give them plenty of time to book flights.
+This allows time for your guests to book any travel required, get days off work, arrange childcare if needed, and save for the event (especially important for destination weddings or guests coming from afar).
+If you have guests traveling from the other side of the world, you could perhaps give them a verbal heads up as soon as the venue is booked but before the save the dates are sent out to give them plenty of time to book flights.
 Likewise, if the area you intend on getting married in sees a rush in tourism around the time of your wedding date, you may want to send save the dates closer to 12 months before.
 This will prevent your guests from having to make unnecessarily expensive travel arrangements or struggling to find accommodation.